Compressing multivariate functions with tree tensor networks: Constructing functions as tree tensor networks

-On a tree tensor network, the TCI algorithm starts by making an initial guess for the tree tensor network and bringing it into the interpolative gauge.
-After choosing some tensor to be the root of the tree, one matricizes the leaf tensors and computes an interpolative decomposition of the resulting matrices.
-The interpolative decomposition (ID) of a matrix $M$ is a factorization $M \approx C Z$ such that the columns of $C$ are specific columns of the matrix $M$ and $Z$ interpolates any remaining columns of $M$ not contained in $C$.
+On a tree tensor network, our tree TCI algorithm starts by making an initial guess for the tree tensor network and bringing it into the interpolative gauge.
+Specifically, the interpolative gauge is obtained by first choosing some tensor to be the root, or gauge center, of the tree.
+The tensors corresponding to the leaves of the tree are then matricized and an interpolative decomposition of the resulting matrices is computed.
+The interpolative decomposition (ID) of a matrix $M$ is a factorization $M \approx C P^{-1} R = CZ$ such that the columns of $C$ are specific columns of the matrix $M$ and $Z = P^{-1}R$ interpolates any remaining columns of $M$ not contained in $C$.
 If the matrix $M$ has approximate rank $r$, then $C$ can be chosen to have slightly more than $r$ columns.
-(For further discussion of computing ID factorizations with the fewest number of columns, see Refs.~\cite{fernandez2024learning, Fornace2024}.)
-After computing the ID of the leaf tensors, they are replaced by the $Z$ matrices and the $C$ matrices are contracted into the parent tensor up the tree.
-The algorithm continues by next computing the ID of these parent tensors and multiplying the $C$ tensors toward the root until all of the network consists of interpolating $Z$ tensors.
+For further discussion of computing ID factorizations with the fewest number of columns, see Refs.~\cite{fernandez2024learning, Fornace2024}.
+Here we use the prrLU (partial rank revealing LU) decomposition to explicitly implement the ID in a stable fashion, as is also done in Ref.~\cite{fernandez2024learning}.
+After computing the ID of the leaf tensors, they are replaced by the $Z$ matrices and the $C$ matrices are contracted into the parent tensor towards the designated root.
+The algorithm continues by next computing the ID of these parent tensors and multiplying the $C$ tensors toward the root until all of the network consists of interpolating $Z$ tensors surrounding the root/ center tensor.